brucala/Deneb.jl/docs/src/data_mark_encoding.md

 )
 ```

-# Data
+## Data

 Similar to Vega-Lite, in Deneb.jl a dataset can be defined in several ways:
 - as tabular data,
-- as a URL from which to load the data
+- as a URL from which to load the data,
-- or as any of Vega-Lite's data generators
+- or as any of Vega-Lite's data generators.

-## Tabular data
+### Tabular data

 Deneb.jl accepts any tabular data that supports the [Tables.jl](https://github.com/JuliaData/Tables.jl) interface (e.g. [DataFrames.jl](https://github.com/JuliaData/DataFrames.jl) or any of [these formats](https://github.com/JuliaData/Tables.jl/blob/main/INTEGRATIONS.md)) by simply passing the data to `Data`.